jviereck/rfcs/text/0465-init-pointer-arena.md

     a_ref.next = Some(b_ref); // (1)
     b_ref.next = Some(a_ref); // (2)

+    // .. more code which uses the data structure
 }
 ```

-Initialising the above example in rust is not possible because of two reasons: first a borrowed reference makes the original reference immutable and second because of the conflicting object's lifetime.
-On line (1) a borrowed pointer is taken from the `b_ref` pointer, which makes the `b_ref` pointer immutable as long as the `a_ref` reference is alive.
+Initialising the above example in rust is not possible for two reasons: first a borrowed reference makes the original reference immutable and second because of the conflicting object's lifetime.
+On line (1), a borrowed pointer is taken from the `b_ref` pointer, which makes the `b_ref` pointer immutable so long as the `a_ref` reference is alive.
 As the lifetime of `a_ref` extends to the end of the block, `b_ref` is still borrowed and as it is therefore also immutable the assignment in (2) is prevented.

+The key idea we propose is that it is OK to allow a temporary relaxation of the borrowing rules, effectively allowing multiple mutable borrows in order to set up such structures, so long as:
+  (a) during this relaxed phase, the borrowed references cannot escape the current thread (as this could lead to race conditions).
+  (b) after this relaxed phase, the borrowed references revert to types which are handled by the current type system (with which the resulting heap structure must still be compatible).

+More concretely, we introduce a new pointer type that we call `&init T`, with which a second kind of lifetime is associated: its `init-time`.
+Rather than specifying when the reference will be deallocated (we will explain later how this is handled), a reference's init-time defines the duration of its init status, during which the relaxed borrow rules can be exploited.

-Let's assume for now, the two references `a_ref` and `b_ref` are from a new pointer type that we call `&init T` (similar to `&T` and `&mut T`), which allows to take multiple borrows from an reference and still permits mutation.
-Even then the above example is rejected by the rust type checker, as the used objects lifetime's conflict.
-The reference `a_ref` has a larger lifetime as the `b_ref` one.
-As rust requires the lifetime of field references to be larger than the ones of the object itself, the assignment at (1) is not possible.
-In fact, the lifetime analysis in rust requires references, that are part of a reference cycle, to either have the same lifetime or rely on weak references (which in turn require runtime checks again).
+An owning `T` reference can be converted to an `&init T` reference, whose associated init-time can be any scope, as usual for rust lifetimes.
+At the end of this scope, the reference implicitly changes type to an `&T` (immutably borrowed) type.
+In the example above, we would use an additional scope around the lines (1) and (2); our relaxed rules for borrowing will allow these assignments to type-check.
+We will explain the detailed rules in the rest of this document.
+Observe that initialising such structures is only part of the problem; once we create a cyclic dependency between these two references, we also need to be sure that they can be deallocated safely, avoiding dangling pointers.
+The current type system would force these references to have identical lifetimes.
+In fact, the lifetime analysis in rust requires references that are part of a reference cycle, to either have the same lifetime or rely on weak references (which in turn require runtime checks again).

+Question (for Julian): I don't see now why the two references in our example have different lifetimes (sorry, I think we discussed this) - don't they both expire at the end of the scope?

 ## Using TypedArenas to create |&init T| references